 Some common executive functioning assessments we use include:

-- Behavioral Rating Scales: These are questionnaires or checklists completed by the individual, their partners, parents, teachers, or caregivers.
-They assess behaviors related to executive functions in daily life, including attention, organization, impulse control, and problem-solving.
+1. Behavioral Rating Scales: These are questionnaires or checklists completed by the individual, their partners, parents, teachers, or caregivers.
+They assess EF-related behaviors in daily life, including attention, organization, impulse control, and problem-solving.
 The reason we sometimes ask to include others

-- Neuropsychological Tests: These are comprehensive assessments that specifically evaluate multiple cognitive and executive functions, including memory, attention, and problem-solving.
+3. Neuropsychological Tests: These are comprehensive assessments that specifically evaluate multiple cognitive functions, including memory, attention, and problem-solving.

 These executive functioning assessments are valuable in diagnosing conditions like Attention Deficit Hyperactivity Disorder, autism spectrum disorder, traumatic brain injury, or other neurological conditions that might impact you.
 They can help you and your providers, such as therapists and educators, understand your strengths and weaknesses, enabling them to create tailored interventions, accommodations, or strategies to support you in managing daily tasks and achieving your goals.
 They can also be used in the workplace to design accommodations and job descriptions that best fit your skills and strengths.